Facts: A camper van had been sold and bought in rapid succession and Mercantile Credit obtained judgment against Frederick Wood in the High Court.

 The analysis of taking possession and abandonment which followed is the only part of the judgment of interest.

 The sheriff called at the caravan site where Wood lived in the van with his family on April 14 1961.
-The sheriff, unable to remove the van or remain in close possession tried to get Wood to sign a walking-possession agreement which he refused because his wife claimed ownership of the van.
+The sheriff, unable to remove the van or remain in close possession, tried to get Wood to sign a walking-possession agreement which he refused because his wife claimed ownership of the van.
 The sheriff left the campsite leaving his employer's details, notes of the judgment and the creditor's solicitor as Wood said he wanted to arrange payments on the judgment with them.

-Mrs Wood made signed a formal claim to the van and on May 4 interpleader proceedings were begun.
+Mrs Wood made and signed a formal claim to the van and on May 4 interpleader proceedings were begun.

-The bailiff revisited the caravan site on April 18, 24th and 27th and on May 4th 5th and 8th.
+The bailiff revisited the caravan site on April 18, 24 and 27, and on May 4, 5 and 8.
 He saw the van was still there and spoke to the Woods about their negotiations with the judgment creditor's solicitors.
-On May 10th, 12th and 15th he visited but found no-one at home.
-On May 19th he visited and found that the van had gone because Modern Cars had taken it.
+On May 10, 12 and 15 he visited but found no-one at home.
+On May 19 he visited and found that the van had gone because Modern Cars had taken it.

 1. A valid levy can be made with effective possession taken, without a signed walking-possession agreement.